dexception/facedetector/README.md

 ### A couple of introductory words
-The English langualge isn't a native one for me.
+The English language isn't a native one for me.
 Hence, the text below might contain some gramatical or lexical mistakes.

 # Description
 ## About